Chadlysius/powershell-script/README.md

-- A PowerShell(7.2, doesn't work on 5.x) script that gets the mp3 of every map in osu! and correctly renames it because most mp3s are named audio.mp3
+- A PowerShell(doesn't work on 5.x) script that gets the mp3 of every map in osu! and correctly renames it because most mp3s are named audio.mp3